This just in!

 The verge : Reformation, Renaissance, and forty years that shook the world (2021) By Wyman, Patrick.
-Told thru 9 people
+Definitely on the re-read list! ( Told thru the stories of 9 people

 Columbus